pock/pock/README.md

 * Music widget doesn’t handle multiple sources well enough
 * Auto open in window if app is only open in top bar [Done]
 * Add custom buttons
+* Tap to switch does not work for maximized window